 Merchandise / Bears Pro Shops

 Bears Pro Shops are located at the north entrance of the stadium inside Gate 47 (from inside up the ramp from Section 148, northwest corner of the Verizon Mezzanine Level), south end of the United Club 100 level (Club and Suite Partners only), and the Dr Pepper Patio in the South Courtyard inside Gate 3 next to the Mezzanine ramp.
+"Tap to Pay" technology will be at all terminals and cashless payment is preferred.

 A climate-controlled hospitality space located on the west side of the Verizon Mezzanine Concourse behind sections 136 and 138.
 The lively indoor setting offers a variety of unique seating and gathering areas, four full service bars, specialty food stations, dedicated restrooms, and an impressive audio visual system to keep you connected to the action on the field.
-The Midway will be open before, during and after Bears home games.
+The Miller Lite Midway will be open before, during and after Bears home games.
 Season passes are sold exclusively to Bears Season Ticket Holders while single game passes can be purchased via the Chicago Bears Official Mobile App brought to you by Verizon.

 News / Announcements